refueleddotnet/basic/README.md

  * default.hbs

 ## Credit Links
-Themepost is released under the MIT license.
+Basic is released under the MIT license.
 While we appreciate you keeping our credit links intact, this is not required.

-Simply go to your ```Ghost dashboard > Settings > Design > on left sidebar choose 'Site Wide'``` and you'll see a section to add your custom credit.
-There is no need to touch any code.
+## Theme Support
+You are using Basic Pro.
+This edition does not include theme options or theme support.
+If you need support, simply purchase [Basic](http://themepost.dev/basic).

-Need to edit Themepost?
+Need to edit Basic?
 The best free editor is VS Code.
 VS Code download: https://code.visualstudio.com/